spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 <Tabs.TabPane tab="Single Cloud Account with AWS STS" key="aws-sts-single">

-### Single Cloud Account with AWS STS

 Use the following steps to add an S3 bucket as the backup location using the STS authentication method.

-#### Prerequisites
+## Prerequisites

 * Both your Palette environment instance and the S3 bucket are hosted on AWS.
 This prerequisite is more applicable to self-hosted Palette and Palette VerteX customers.
+Palette SaaS in hosted in an AWS environment.

 * An AWS account.
 This account is assumed to be the same account where you deploy Kubernetes clusters.
 Refer to the [Multiple Cloud Accounts with AWS STS](/clusters/cluster-management/backup-restore/add-backup-location-dynamic#multiple-cloud-accounts-with-aws-sts) section to learn how to add a backup location when the cluster deployment cloud account differs from the backup cloud account.